Overview

 Quality Score

-Hive assigns a Quality Score (typically ranging from 0.0 to 5.0) based on the health of your stream.
+Hive assigns a Quality Score (typically 0.0 to 5.0) based on stream health.

 Score | Meaning |